Mistaken Identification in CA Criminal Trials

-According to the innocence project, eyewitness identification is the greatest contributing factor to wrongful conviction proven by DNA testing, playing a role in more than 70% of convictions overturned through DNA testing nationwide.
-Undoubtedly, experts in the field of eyewitness identification agree that a significant number of factors can play a critical role leading misidentification of a suspect.
+According to the innocence project, eyewitness identification is the greatest contributing factor to wrongful convictions proven by DNA testing, playing a role in more than 70% of convictions overturned through DNA testing nationwide.
+Undoubtedly, experts in the field of eyewitness identification agree that a significant number of factors can play a critical role in leading misidentification of a suspect.
 These factors include:

 - Poor lighting